28.1. Looking to the legal fictions created by Section 43 and looking to the duties and responsibilities per Section 25, in our view, for the purpose of application of Section 43 of the Code in any insolvency resolution process, what a resolution professional is ordinarily required to do could be il

 The findings of the transaction audit may be discussed in the CoC meeting, but the same should not be a voting agenda.
 If some/all members of the CoC have any say in the matter, the RP shall record everything and go ahead with the filing, in case the RP is of the opinion that the application should be made.
 The CoC cannot direct the RP with respect to filings against avoidance transactions.
 CoC can contribute their views/opinions, but the final decision is to be taken by the resolution professional.
 Unquote

-6. It is my apprehension that in absence of provisions of sharing the details of avoidance transactions with the persons in default (some of them may be the members of CoC, i.e. erstwhile directors of CD), prior to submission of details of avoidance transaction with Adjudicating Authority, may not be construed by the persons in default, as an attempt to blackmail them.
+6. It is my apprehension that in absence of provisions of sharing the details of avoidance transactions with the persons in default (some of them may be the participants of CoC, i.e. erstwhile directors of CD), prior to submission of details of avoidance transaction with Adjudicating Authority, may not be construed by the persons in default, as an attempt to blackmail them.

 Conclusion; The above guidelines issued jointly by ICSI IIP, IPA ICAI & IIIPI, under “STATEMENT OF BEST PRACTICES: "ROLE OF INSOLVENCY PROFESSIONALS (IPs) IN AVOIDANCE PROCEEDINGS", on the aspect of sharing of details of avoidance transactions with CoC and promoters of CD prior to the filing of application by RP with Adjudicating Authority are contrary to the intent & provisions of the Code and the law laid down by the Hon’ble Supreme Court of India in Anuj Jain IRP for Jaypee Infratech Limited Vs Axis Bank Limited Etc. (Civil Appeal Nos.
 8512-8527 of 2019).
 It will be in the fitness of the things for IPA’s to revisit & suitably amend the STATEMENT OF BEST PRACTICES: "ROLE OF INSOLVENCY PROFESSIONALS (IPs) IN AVOIDANCE PROCEEDINGS"